opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 Data --> VIEW (pointer transferred to)--> WebWorker

-To not copy the data increases the performance since transfert is much more faster.
+Not to copy the data increases the performance since transfert is much more faster.

 If the data is only associated to one view, you should enable this parameter.